brian-campbell/ai-bootcamp-project-1/README.md

 ## Overview

 ## Background
+The goal of this project is to perform an analysis on weather data combined with influenza hospitalization data and census data.
+All data sets are specific to Columbus, Cleveland, and Cincinnati Ohio.
+This Exploratory Data Analysis (EDA) looks at data on the three topics for the three cities.
+The goal is to determine if there are any discernible patterns or relationships contained within the data.

 ### EDA Questions/Topic
 #### Data explored is for Columbus, Cleveland, and Cincinnati
 1. Do the number of influenza hospitalizations rise with falling temperatues?